bracketloader/digikey-kicad-library/README.md

-> :warning: This library should be considered unmaintained, but will remain here with and advisory to watch look at the current Issues.
-The the individuals that were party to creation of this library are currently unable to maintain this.
-If there are interested in helping update these libraries to 6.0 and continued maintinence through small amounts of contract work please contact me for a chat.
+> :warning: This library should be considered unmaintained, but will remain here with and advisory to watch and look at the current Issues.
+The individuals that were party to creation of this library are currently unable to maintain this.
+If there are interested in helping update these libraries to 6.0 and continued maintenance through small amounts of contract work please contact me for a chat.

 # digikey-kicad-library
 An atomic parts library for KiCad.

-The goal of the digikey-kicad-library library is to offer a collection of visually consistent and well defined parts that include assigned footprints.
-The library is intended to augment KiCad's default library and give users another choice in library paradigm (meaning that it is *One Solution*, not *The Solution*).
+The goal of the digikey-kicad-library library is to offer a collection of visually consistent and well-defined parts that include assigned footprints.
+The library is intended to augment KiCad's default library and give users another choice in the library paradigm (meaning that it is *One Solution*, not *The Solution*).
 It contains 1-to-1 symbol to footprint assignments to meet the needs of those who prefer that style.
 It does not currently include the idea of a one symbol to many footprints as that defeats the purpose of having an orderable part number ready for the Bill of Materials.

 Each part has been pre-loaded with extra information based on the www.digikey.com website.
 Data includes: